Andrew Szydlo

 An expert on the history of alchemy, Szydlo is the author of the standard work on the Polish alchemist, Michael Sendivogius.
 The thesis of his book "Water that does not wet hands": The Alchemy of Michael Sendivogius, which argues that Sendivogius' role in the discovery of oxygen has not received proper attention, has won widespread acceptance within the academic community.
 He advanced this argument in a leading article for History Today, co-authored with Richard Brzezinski, entitled "A New Light on Alchemy".
 His work on seventeenth-century science is an ongoing project to which he hopes to devote further attention.

+Teaching Career

+He has taught chemistry at Highgate School, an independent school in North London, since January 1975.
+He currently teaches children as part of the school's community engagement programme.
+In 2020, Szydlo was awarded a Pearson National Teaching award for Lifetime Achievement.

 In 2015 he published Schoolmaster's Diary, a photo diary celebrating four decades of school life seen through his chemistry teacher's lens.

+Public Engagement

 He frequently gives public lectures in the United Kingdom on topics including the History of Chemistry.
-Recent performances at Cambridge University, Durham University, University College London, the Royal Institution, Cheltenham Science Festival and Hampton Court have received much acclaim: writing in the journal Chemistry & Industry on Szydlo’s performance at Cambridge, John Wilkins remarked that "Dr Szydlo exceeded all expectations; he raced through vast tracts of practical chemistry, history, alchemy, the discovery of oxygen, the internal combustion engine, and on occasion, introduced music too.
+Select notable performances include those at Cambridge University, Durham University, University College London, the Royal Institution, Cheltenham Science Festival and Hampton Court.
+These have received much acclaim: writing in the journal Chemistry & Industry on Szydlo's performance at Cambridge, John Wilkins remarked that "Dr Szydlo exceeded all expectations; he raced through vast tracts of practical chemistry, history, alchemy, the discovery of oxygen, the internal combustion engine, and on occasion, introduced music too.
 His lecture was interspersed with flashes, bangs, colour changes, detonations and eruptions, keeping the 350-strong crowd on the edge of their seats throughout."
 This lively, multi-media approach characterises Szydlo's performances, which include experiments drawn from a wide repertory, ranging from the chemistry of colour to pyrotechnics and high explosives.
 He has also appeared at several festivals as part of the Guerilla Science team.
-He also lectures regularly at secondary schools throughout the United Kingdom, and has remarked that he often finds the audiences he addresses at under-privileged schools the most inspiring.
+He also lectures regularly at schools throughout the United Kingdom, and has remarked that he often finds the audiences he addresses at under-privileged schools the most inspiring.
 These lectures are sometimes featured in the local press.
 Szydlo also regularly gives talks for the wider community, including such institutions as the Stuart Low Trust, Haringey Council Cared for Children, and the Polish Scouting and Guiding Association.
 His recent Webinars for students in Turkey and Tunisia have been very well received.
-He has also been invited to give numerous lectures and demonstrations abroad, including Poland, Mauritius (2016, 2017, 2018, 2019, 2020) and Namibia (2016).
-Szydlo has the highest rank (Harcmistrz) in the Polish Scouting Association, and has regularly participated in its activities since 1965.
+He has also been invited to give numerous lectures and demonstrations abroad, including Poland, Mauritius and Namibia.